laro/Cilia/Basics/Control Flow.md

 ---

 ## Control Flow
-Branches, loops, and exceptions.
+Branches, loops, and exceptions,

-No braces around the condition clause (as in Python, Swift, Go, Ruby).
+without braces around the condition clause (as in Python, Swift, Go, Ruby).

 - **if**
     - ```